lunatech-labs/lunatech-skill-matrix/README.md

 ```<code>
 Right now, we are using PostgreSQL, and you should change the properties 'url', 'user' and 'password' according to the configuration of your local database
 ```

-# TO DO:
+# Acceptance test
-- add documentation (comments)
-- generate db schema

-### Good to have:
-- logging
+You can use `sbt acc:test` command to run only the acceptance tests, or `sbt test` to run all the tests.

 # Have ideas on adding or changing functionality?
-Talk to the product owner, Erik Bakker
+Talk to the product owner, just add it to github issues list and we will take care of it!